AlexMercedCoder/tutorialblog/content/blog/2020/djangoreference/index.md

 In your app folder create a ```serializers.py``` with the following.

+**The Serializer handles taking your objects data and turning it into JSON**

 ```python
 from .models import Dog
 from django.contrib.auth.models import User, Group